Laffery/ng-zorro-antd/components/icon/doc/index.en-US.md

 ```

 Actually this calls `addIcon` of `NzIconService`.
 Icons imported would be bundled into your `.js` files.
 Static loading
-would increase your bundle's size so we recommend use dynamic importing as much as you can.
+would increase your bundle size, thus we recommend to use dynamic importing as much as you can.

 > Icons used by `NG-ZORRO` itself are imported statically to increase loading speed.
 However, icons demonstrated on the
 > official website are loaded dynamically.

 **Dynamic importing**.
-This way would not increase your bundle's size.
+This way would not increase your bundle size.
 When NG-ZORRO detects that the icon you want to
-render hasn't been registered, it would fire an HTTP request to load it.
+render hasn't been registered yet, it would fire an HTTP request to load it.
 All you have to do is to config your
 `angular.json` like this:

 ```json